 What is the Medicare Drug Price Negotiation Program?

-The Medicare Drug Price Negotiation Program, created by Inflation Reduction Act 2022 Section 11401 and codified at Section 1191 et seq. of the Social Security Act, authorizes HHS to negotiate prices for high-spend Medicare Part D drugs (and beginning 2028, Part B drugs) directly with pharmaceutical manufacturers.
-Before IRA 2022, the federal government was statutorily prohibited from negotiating Medicare drug prices under Section 1860D-11(i).
+The Medicare Drug Price Negotiation Program, created by Inflation Reduction Act Section 11401 and codified at Section 1191 et seq. of the Social Security Act, authorizes HHS to negotiate prices for high-spend Medicare Part D drugs (and, beginning in 2028, Part B drugs) directly with pharmaceutical manufacturers.
+Before the IRA, the federal government was statutorily prohibited from negotiating Medicare drug prices under Section 1860D-11(i).

 What is a Maximum Fair Price (MFP)?

-The Maximum Fair Price is the negotiated price ceiling for a selected drug under the Medicare Drug Price Negotiation Program.
-The MFP cannot exceed a statutory ceiling based on the drug's non-Federal Average Manufacturer Price (AMP) multiplied by an applicable percentage (75%, 65%, or 40% depending on time since FDA approval).
+The Maximum Fair Price is the negotiated price ceiling for a selected drug under the program.
+The MFP cannot exceed a statutory ceiling based on the drug's non-Federal Average Manufacturer Price (AMP) multiplied by an applicable percentage that depends on time since FDA approval.

 Which drugs were selected for 2026 negotiation?